floswald/psidR/readme.md

 This R package provides a function to easily build panel data from PSID raw data.

-**Warning**: the wealth-supplement setup has changed on the PSID system. wealth variables are now part of the family files fro waves 1999 onwards.
-The `wealth=TRUE` option has been removed.
+**Warning**: the wealth-supplement setup has changed on the PSID system. wealth variables are now part of the family files for waves 1999 onwards.
+The `wealth=TRUE` option has therefore been removed from the package.
 See [this issue](https://github.com/floswald/psidR/issues/34) for more details.

 ### PSID